-- 4.1 Officers have spoken to colleagues at Rushcliffe about the experience to date.
-WISE commenced the pilot with Rushcliffe in January of this year and to date have issues 1813 FPNs, of which over 80 were for flytipping, 17 for dog fouling, 7 for dumping a bag containing dog faeces, 27 failing to provide waste transfer notices and the vast majority of the remainder for littering. - 4.2 The view from Rushcliffe is that the pilot is going well and whilst there have been some complaints from residents, the experience of the WISE complaints process has been robust.
-There has been some negative PR where residents have been fined and complained to the media, but, interestingly, most of the comments that then appear online on social media are sympathetic and supportive of the stance the Council is taking. - 4.3 At the end of the one year pilot, Rushcliffe plan to formally tender the opportunity, learning from the experiences of the past year.
+4.1 Officers have spoken to colleagues at Rushcliffe about the experience to date.
+WISE commenced the pilot with Rushcliffe in January of this year and to date have issues 1813 FPNs, of which over 80 were for flytipping, 17 for dog fouling, 7 for dumping a bag containing dog faeces, 27 failing to provide waste transfer notices and the vast majority of the remainder for littering.

-4.4 In Ashfield, 547 FPNs have been issued since April 5, with ten for flytipping, 6 for dog fouling, 5 discarded face masks, and the remainder for littering.
+- 4.2 The view from Rushcliffe is that the pilot is going well and whilst there have been some complaints from residents, the experience of the WISE complaints process has been robust.
+There has been some negative PR where residents have been fined and complained to the media, but, interestingly, most of the comments that then appear online on social media are sympathetic and supportive of the stance the Council is taking. - 4.3 At the end of the one year pilot, Rushcliffe plan to formally tender the opportunity, learning from the experiences of the past year. - 4.4 The same enforcement team is currently working in Ashfield DC and in Ashfield, 547 FPNs have been issued since April 5, with 10 for fly-tipping, 6 for dog fouling, 5 discarded face masks and the remainder for littering.